 © Nucleus Medical Media, Inc.

 Ringworm is caused by a fungus.
 It can be found in warm, moist areas such as locker rooms, shower stalls, damp clothes, or soil.
 Both people and pets can pick up the fungus from these areas.

 The most common way to get it is from skin to skin contact with someone who has ringworm.
 You can also pick it up from an infected pet.
 The fungus can also live on objects for a long time.
 It can be passed by sharing infected, clothes, hats, towels, and personal grooming items.

 Ringworm is more common in children 12 years of age or younger.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and past health.
 A skin examination will be done.
 Ringworm is often easily diagnosed by appearance.
-However, symptoms may be similar to other conditions.
-A sample of the affected area may be taken for testing.
+A sample of the affected area may be taken if it is not healing.

 American Academy of Dermatology